Aubrey Vick, LMFT

 I have my Masters degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University.
-I am currently working towards my Marriage and Family Therapist license and work under the supervision of a Licensed Marriage and Family Therapist.
+I am a Licensed Marriage and Family Therapist.

 I have a passion for working with women throughout pregnancy, the motherhood transition and adoption.
 There is immense pressure on mothers in our culture today- causing them to feel isolated with more anxiety, stress and feelings of never being “enough”.
 It is common for the issues mothers face to be overlooked and with the maternal suicide rate steadily climbing there is a blatant lack of care that needs to be addressed.
 As a mother of three I have insight into many of the unique challenges we are faced with and I know the importance of prioritizing our mental well being so we can juggle the many roles we assume on a daily basis.

 I currently hold my P-MHC Perinatal Mental Health Care certificate.

 I have experience working with a variety of people and I would love to schedule a free 15 minute consultation call to see if I can help you meet your therapy goals!